supertrip86/Data_Mining/README.md

 # Data Mining

-This repository includes all my projects for the course of **Algorithmic Methods of Data Mining** at *La Sapienza University of Rome*
+This repository includes all my projects for the course **Algorithmic Methods of Data Mining** at *La Sapienza University of Rome*